RobD30/MaterializeSandbox/NOTES.md

 * Set up some fun collections and list.
 Also figured out how to make siblings in an element with emment.

 Up next is the cards which should be interesting.
 This is a good crash course but none of the structure is right lol

+* Cards are pretty useful now in everying but I like the chips you can use and have the fab button in it.